Phileosopher/commonplace/people-changes.md

 We change to conform to our [expectations](imagination.md) of what [the good life](goodlife.md) requires.

+APPLICATION: [Reality](reality.md) often destroys anyone who does [habitual](habits.md) bad things, but we must work harder to ensure our [understanding](understanding.md) of the good life is always [correct](understanding.md) instead of merely trying to change [habits](habits.md).

 Except for rebellion, we're always conforming *toward* something.
 Rebellion's conformity is essentially "anti-something", driven directly by simple [hatred](purpose.md) of that thing.

+APPLICATION: From [terrorism](people-conflicts-war.md) to [entrepreneurs](socialrisk.md), people do what they [believe](understanding-certainty.md) is ideal for living [the good life](goodlife.md).

+Rebellion, in particular, is always anti-[something], so we don't have much control over who or what we oppose.
+It could be any version of the opposite of something, including its ideological inverse, ideological reverse, absence, or destruction, and we will vacillate between them unless we form principles we conform toward instead.

 We can't easily [calculate](math.md) how much we'll conform to something.
 Like with nature's [physics](science-physics.md), there's a type of "[slack](http://joshuahhh.com/projects/hysteresis/)" between when the [environment](reality.md) provides situations for us to make [decisions](decisions.md), when we actually *make* those decisions, and when we [create](creations.md) some sort of change.